 Afternoon sun analysis

 All stacks here face the same direction – North-East to South-West.
 As such, units facing the north-east direction would face lesser afternoon sun than those units facing the south-west direction.
-For the latter, afternoon sun would be experienced for 5-6 months of the year, with its peak around end December/early January.
+For the latter, the afternoon sun would be experienced for 5-6 months of the year, with its peak around the end December/early January.